Rich-Dunne/BetterPedInteractions/README.md

 11. `<MenuPrompt>` is the name of the menu item, which is the text that will appear for the menu item in-game.
 This also doubles as an `AudioPrompt`, which means if you're using your microphone, you can say this to trigger the menu item.
 12. `<AudioPrompt>` is an alternate dialogue option you can say with your microphone (won't appear in the menu) to trigger this menu item.
 You can have as many `<AudioPrompt>` items as you want.
 13. `<Response>` is the response a ped can give you after you select this menu item in-game.
 The `<Response>` tag has one **optional** attribute, `honesty`, which takes a value of *truth* or *lie*.
 A ped's initial response is chosen at random, then will generally adhere to the ped's honesty if the attribute was defined for the chosen response.
 You can have as many `<Response>` items as you want.

-### Naming XMLs
-You can name your XMLs whatever you want; however, it might be beneficial to follow the naming convention `_______CivInteractions.xml` and `_______CopInteractions.xml` where the blank line is your custom name, callout pack, etc.

-### Installing XMLs
-XMLs must be installed within the `BetterPedInteractions` folder, which is inside the `plugins` folder.
-By default, there are two folders provided within the `BetterPedInteractions` folder: `Custom` and `Default`.
-You can create your own folder here.
-Ultimately it doesn't matter where your XMLs are installed within the `BetterPedInteractions` folder.